 If your planning permission starts to drag, then your only action is to appeal to the Secretary of State.
 That said, this itself can take some time.

-Should the local planning office refuse your planning application, your architect will be able to advise you what to do next.
+Should your planning office refuse your planning application, your architect will be able to advise you what to do next.
 This can include appealing or resubmitting revised plans.

 When you do have planning permission, the architect will create a booklet of instructions and plans.
 This document is the builders’ instruction manual and contains all they need to start working on your project.

 This is not a contract with the builder, so you’ll need a solicitor to draft one.
-It’s worth having a contract in place even if the architect is managing the build process.
+It’s worth having a contract ready even if the architect is managing the build process.

 While having someone manage your project might seem like a great idea, if you do go down this route, negotiate a fixed payment contract.
-This way if the project overruns, you aren’t left paying for someone else’s mistakes.
+This way if the project overruns, you don’t end up having to pay for someone else’s mistakes.

 It’s also worth asking your architect for trades recommendations.
-They might have a team in place already or have preferred contractors who understand how they work.
+They might have built a team already or have preferred contractors who understand how they work.
 This team should be able to execute the plans faster.

 Why do I need an architect?

-Good architecture is often wrongly attributed to those who built it rather than the architects who designed the structure.
+Good architectural design is often wrongly attributed to those who built it rather than the architects who designed the structure.
 You likely need an architect as they highly skilled craftsmen who can make or break a project.

-The right architect is worth paying for as they’ll be able to translate your rough sketch of an idea into a buildable scheme that complies with any rules and regulations.
+The right architect is worth their fee for as they’ll be able to translate your rough sketch of an idea into a buildable scheme that complies with any rules and regulations.

-There are many reasons why you need an architect for your project and you should choose one carefully to ensure you get value for money.
+There are many reasons why you should work with an architect for your project and you should choose one carefully to ensure you get value for money.